aarondaniels/Change_Data_Capture/README.md

 1. A walk through on how to incorporate shell commands in a python script followed by adapting these scripts for automating the creation and deletion of containers within terminal.
 2. Database initilation - many DBs, such as Redis and Mongo, do not require the DB to be initilized.
 However, Cassandra and MySQL do.
 [This](https://github.com/aarondaniels/Change_Data_Capture/blob/main/Automate/create.py) code details how databases are initilized in containers.
 3. database changes - this exercise uses a (script)[timer.py] to simulate periodic changes.
 Additional instruction on time loops is captured [here](Time_loops.md)
-4. Finally, the full CDC application will be developed using MySQL and MongoDB
+4. Finally, the full CDC application will be developed using MySQL, MongoDB, Redis, and Cassandra
-    - mongo requires less set up and configuration, as detailed here
+    - Mongo and Redis require less set up and configuration, as detailed [here](https://github.com/aarondaniels/Change_Data_Capture/blob/main/CDC/mongodb.py) and [here](https://github.com/aarondaniels/Change_Data_Capture/blob/main/CDC/redisdb.py), respectively.
     - Create files for the scheduler, containers, and the db's

 ## How to execute the CDC app?
-1. *** Create and initialize databse ***: From the terminal, navigate to the file location of the CDC app and execute `python3 containers.py -create` (in order to create the containers.
+1. ***Create and initialize databse***: From the terminal, navigate to the file location of [the CDC app](https://github.com/aarondaniels/Change_Data_Capture/tree/main/CDC) and execute `python3 containers.py -create` (in order to create the containers.
 In case of deleting the containers, a similar command is executed, `python3 containers.py -delete`).
 Finally, initialize the MySQL and Cassandra database' by executing `python3 containers.py -init`
 2. Run the scheduler by executing `python3 scheduler.py` to initate main loop to populate MySQL.
 Those DB changes will be detected and pushed into MongoDB, Redis, and Cassandra DB's.
 Confirmations should be displayed in the console.